JellyBitz/vSRO-ServerAddon/README.md

 );
 ```

-2. Updates the gold amount from character by increasing (positive) or decreasing (negative)
+2. Updates the gold amount from player by increasing (positive) or decreasing (negative)
 ```sql
 INSERT INTO [SRO_VT_SHARD].[dbo].[_ExeGameServer]
 (